sergey-su/react-inversify/README.md

 # What's react-inversify
-react-inversify delivers objects from your inverisfy container to your React components.
-Additionally (and that's important part) react-inversify provides ways to map component's dependencies to its React props and to trigger re-mapping from model objects.
-It enables use of React on UI layer and have object-oriented decomposition on layers below. react-inversify can be with TypeScript.
+react-inversify delivers objects from your inversify container to your React components.
+Additionally (and that's important part) react-inversify provides ways to map component's dependencies to React props and to trigger re-mapping from model objects.
+It enables use of React as UI layer and have object-oriented decomposition on layers below. react-inversify can be used with TypeScript.

 # Installation
-npm install react-inversify --save
+``npm install react-inversify --save``

 # Usage
 1. In your React components